19hours/sg-statutes/Acts/Legal Profession Act.md

 [8/2011 wef 03/05/2011]

-(3) For the avoidance of doubt, the approval of the Attorney-General under this section shall lapse if the registration of the foreign lawyer under section 130J or 130K is cancelled, suspended or otherwise lapses.
+(3) For the avoidance of doubt, the approval of the Attorney-General under this section shall lapse if the registration of the foreign lawyer under section 130I or 130K is cancelled, suspended or otherwise lapses.

 [8/2011 wef 03/05/2011]

 [19/2008]

-(4) With effect from the relevant date —
+(4) With effect from the date of commencement of section 27 of the Legal Profession (Amendment) Act 2011 —

-(a) a foreign lawyer who, immediately before the relevant date, was granted an approval under this section as in force immediately before the relevant date shall be deemed to be granted an approval under this section and shall comply with the conditions referred to in subsection (2)(a) and such conditions as the Attorney-General may think fit to impose in any particular case on the foreign lawyer; and
+(a) a foreign lawyer who, immediately before that date, was granted or deemed to be granted an approval under this section as in force immediately before that date shall be deemed to be granted an approval under this section and shall continue to comply with the conditions referred to in subsection (2)(a) and such conditions as the Attorney-General may think fit to impose in any particular case on the foreign lawyer; and

-(b) a Singapore law practice in which a foreign lawyer referred to in paragraph (a) was registered to practise foreign law under the repealed section 130H(b) as in force immediately before the relevant date or was registered to practise Singapore law under the repealed section 130J as in force immediately before the relevant date shall comply with the conditions referred to in subsection (2)(a) and such conditions as the Attorney-General may think fit to impose in any particular case on the Singapore law practice.
+(b) a Singapore law practice in which, immediately before that date, a foreign lawyer referred to in paragraph (a) was registered or deemed to be registered to practise foreign law under section 130K, or was registered or deemed to be registered to practise Singapore law under the repealed section 130J as in force immediately before that date, shall continue to comply with the conditions referred to in subsection (2)(a) and such conditions as the Attorney-General may think fit to impose in any particular case on the Singapore law practice.

-[19/2008]
+[8/2011 wef 03/05/2011]

 (5) For the avoidance of doubt, for the purposes of this section and section 130M, it shall be irrelevant whether a foreign lawyer practises in Singapore or elsewhere.